 Sunday, August 19, 2018

-There has been quite a bit of talk about the Athletes Council ever since the US Soccer Federation election at the most recent AGM.
+There has been quite a bit of talk about the Athlete Council ever since the US Soccer Federation election at the most recent AGM.

 Daniel Workman did a GREAT job describing the council and how it works during Episode 9 of his "Soccer Works" mini-podcast series.
 (P.S. make sure you give him a follow and listen to all of these 2 minute long podcasts they are amazing)

-To clarify some of the information about how all of this works... directly from within the Athletes Council.
+To clarify some of the information about how all of this works... directly from within the Athlete Council.

-The last Athletes Council election was in March 2017.
+The last Athlete Council election was in March 2017.

 10 places were up for election as is customary as the terms are up every 2 years.